AyanJinabade/ResQFood/README.md

 ---

-Built with ❤️ to reduce food waste and help communities in need.
+Built to reduce food waste and help communities in need.
 =======
 Resqfood – Food Donation Platform
-Overview
 Resqfood is a web application that reduces food wastage by connecting surplus food providers with NGOs to enable efficient food donations.

 Key Features